liamproche/foster-journey-front-end/README.md

 ADDITIONAL TODO
--Separate models for foster parents, foster siblings tied to placement model (one to many) -Image upload for foster parents and foster siblings -On home page without being logged in option to view journey of random user to help increase awareness of stories of foster youth
+-Separate models for foster parents, foster siblings tied to placement model (one to many) -Image upload for foster parents (foster siblings?.....
+This is delicate from a safety perspective) -On home page without being logged in option to view journey of random user to help increase awareness of stories of foster youth
 -Statistics on home page pulled from app data
 	-Average number of placements per user